dart-lang/site-www/src/_guides/environment-declarations.md

   Learn about using compilation environment declarations to customize application behavior.
 ---

-Dart supports specifying compilation environment declarations when building or running an application.
+You can specify compilation environment declarations when building or running a Dart application.
-Compilation environment declarations are used to specify configuration values or options as key-value pairs that are accessed and evaluated at compile time.
+Compilation environment declarations specify configuration options as key-value pairs that are accessed and evaluated at compile time.

 {{site.alert.note}}